Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 If you must pre-make your sandwiches, choosing robust bread over traditional store-bought sliced bread will help sandwiches stand up to some transit time without becoming soggy.

-Opt for rye or sourdough, crusty baguettes, rolls, ciabatta or bagels – bread that will hold up over long periods even with moist fillings.
-Like a dense, crusty baguette, some bread will actually do well soaking up the flavours of wet fillings without losing the crusty outer crunch.
+Like a dense, crusty baguette, some bread will do well soaking up the flavors of wet fillings without losing the crusty outer crunch.

 Toast the Bread